 For more information about Meniscus Tear, click on below tabs.

 The knee can be divided into three compartments: patellofemoral, medial and lateral compartment.
 The patellofemoral compartment is the compartment in the front of the knee between the knee cap and thigh bone.

 Articular or hyaline cartilage is the tissue lining the surface of the two bones in the knee joint.
-Cartilage helps the bones move smoothly against each other and can withstand the weight of the body during activities such as running and jumping.
+Knee cartilage helps the bones move smoothly against each other and can withstand the weight of the body during activities such as running and jumping.

 Arthroscopy of the Knee Joint

 Knee Arthroscopy is a common surgical procedure performed using an arthroscope, a viewing instrument, to look into the knee joint to diagnose or treat a knee problem.
-It is a relatively safe procedure and a majority of the patient’s discharge from the hospital on the same day of surgery.
+It is a relatively safe procedure, especially with an experienced knee joint specialist like Dr. Gombera, and a majority of the patient’s discharge from the hospital on the same day of surgery.